my cancer chronicle: methodology

 - …

-imaging data: from DICOM to open format
+imaging data: from DICOM to an open format that I could look at and reuse

 Now, I was particularly interested in the imaging data.
 If you are navigating CoZo, imaging datasets are displayed in a third-party platform called Sectra Uniview.
 The experience online is really smooth (though it’s always best to let a physician walk you through medical data), and from there you can even download a full set of images.